-What is fakeologist?
+What is Fakeologist?

 Who runs the operation?

-Ab is a heavy promoter of Simon Shack’s September Clues film, which Ab cites as the key source of his own deprogramming.
-He has interviewed Shack on several occasions, although their relationship has recently (circa mid-2015 to the present) been strained by Ab’s promotion of the Flat Earth meme (or, more specifically, Ab’s reposting of prominent Flat Earth promoters’ material).
-Takes a particular interest in local news fakery around his own province of Ontario.
+Ab is a heavy promoter of Simon Shack’s September Clues film, which Ab cites as the key source of his own initiation into what he now knows as media fakery.
+Ab has interviewed Shack on several occasions, although their relationship has recently (circa mid-2015 to the present) been strained by Ab’s promotion of the Flat Earth meme (or, more specifically, Ab’s reposting of prominent Flat Earth promoters’ material).
+Ab takes a particular interest in local news fakery around his own province of Ontario.

 Who else is involved?

 An outer group of perhaps a dozen or more individuals occasionally join in the audiochats as well but much less frequently than the core group.
 Fakeologists reside primarily in North America, Europe and Australia, are usually males in their middle to later years, and generally do not host their own websites or content hubs (although there are some exceptions).

 Inner core: Ab (Canada) | Rollo (Aus)

 Why should I engage with fakeologist?

 Ab regularly posts videos and podcasts from a relatively wide range of sources, from mainstream ‘alternative media’ outlets through to small-time YouTubers with a only a handful of subscribers.
 Exposure to a range of viewpoints and interests can be useful for the would-be deprogrammer, especially in the intermediate stages of the process.

-Ab’s own opinions on fakeology are generally well-developed and insightful, particularly in regards to the logistical/technical aspects of how TPWRTS might accomplish their operations, and also the meta aspects of this line of inquiry, such as the ‘group psychology’ of the masses and their willingness to believe.
-Ab’s method delivery and demeanour is dispassionate and mellow, which makes for a pleasant contrast to well-known ‘conspiracy theorists’ such as Alex Jones, and prominent Baby Hoax truthers such as those commonly found on YouTube.
+Ab’s own opinions on fakeology are generally well-developed and insightful, particularly in regards to the logistical/technical aspects of how TPWRTS might accomplish their operations, and also the meta-aspects of this line of inquiry, such as the ‘group psychology’ of the masses and their willingness to believe.
+Ab’s method of delivery and demeanour is dispassionate and mellow, which makes for a pleasant contrast to well-known ‘conspiracy theorists’ such as Alex Jones, and prominent Baby Hoax truthers such as those commonly found on YouTube.

 Although for the past year or so he has rarely conducted one-on-one interviews, some of Ab’s previous podcasts remain top quality.
 It is well worth perusing his back-catalogue which features many timeless gems.
 For example, see his interviews with Rae West of Big Lies (March 2013 and April 2015).

-Most of the individuals involved in the community are (or can be) pleasant and interesting to talk with and listen to.
+Most of the individuals involved in the fakeologist virtual community are (or can be) pleasant and interesting to talk with and listen to.
 Several of them do seem genuinely interested in research (even if only trivial in nature in comparison with genuine primary source research methodology) and they often leave post/forum comments containing useful links for further investigation.
 Collectively they have a terrific breadth and depth of insight and knowledge into media fakery and related topics, particularly at the Baby Hoax, Toddler Hoax and Kiddy Hoax levels.

 Why should I exercise caution when dealing with fakeologist?

-More recently (i.e. 2017) Ab has focused heavily on the ‘elite gender inversion’ or ‘transvestigation‘ field of conspiracy candy.
+In 2017 Ab focused heavily on the ‘elite gender inversion’ or ‘transvestigation‘ field of conspiracy candy.
 In fact, he has even appeared in a studio interview with local Ontario ‘satellite radio’ outfit Humble and Fred, promoting the topic of ‘EGI’ as apparently more important and/or interesting than regular media fakery and the 9/11 deception — topics whose coverage helped Ab to build his audience and credibility within the media fakery scene when he first began his website.

 JLB’s interactions with Fakeologist